SRINETHIR/Hardware-Design/README.md

 > <br>
 > ` Os `: This flag is used to optimize the code size by reducing the code size, which is useful for efficient memory usage.

-Command to run the prgram with RISC V compiler and to execute the program to get the output
+Command to run the program with RISC V compiler and to execute the program to get the output
 ```
 riscv64-unknown-elf-gcc -Ofast -mabi=lp64 -march=rv64i -o <Output file name: sum1ton.o> <Input C source file: sum1ton.c>
 spike pk <Name of the output file: sum1ton.o>

 ```
+The output is displayed in the terminal

 ![1_risc_prgmoutput](https://github.com/SRINETHIR/Hardware-Design/assets/141196086/f0240a75-f979-46b1-aa43-155acabd8fd5)